cmscoutinho/screensound/README.md

 # ScreenSound

-ScreenSound is a Java command-line interface (CLI) application that retrieves information about songs and music artists from an external API and stores the data in a local PostgreSQL database.
+ScreenSound is a Java command-line interface (CLI) application that retrieves and stores information about songs and music artists in a local PostgreSQL database.
 Users can perform various operations on the stored data, such as searching and filtering.

 ## Features